apache/spark/docs/sql-ref-syntax-qry-select-where.md

   |300|Mike|80  |
   +---+----+----+

--- ISNULL expression in `WHERE` clause.
+-- IS NULL expression in `WHERE` clause.
 SELECT * FROM person WHERE id > 300 OR age IS NULL ORDER BY id;
   +---+----+----+
   |id |name|age |